savannahostrowski/doesjitgobrrr/README.md

 ## Data Loading

 Benchmark data is automatically loaded via GitHub Actions via the `update-data.yml` workflow.
-This fetches benchmark results from [pyperf_bench](https://github.com/savannahostrowski/pyperf_bench), parses the JSON files, and stores them in the SQLite database.
+This fetches benchmark results from [pyperf_bench](https://github.com/savannahostrowski/pyperf_bench), parses the JSON files, and stores them in the PostgreSQL database.

 ## License